m-doescode/openblocks/BUILD.md

 If any of the compilation steps fail, or the binaries fail to execute, please create an issue so that this can be corrected.

 \* Release mode is necessary as debug mode copies DLLs that are not linked to the output binary

-DEVELOPER NOTE: AKA Not for you.
-If you get CUSTOM COMMAND BUILD errors just keep rerunning build